Lolindhir/PnP/docs/assets/rules/classes/Rogue.md

 ### Level 1: Thieves' Cant
 You picked up various languages in the communities where you plied your roguish talents.
-You know Thieves' Cant and one other language of your choice, which you choose from the language tables.
+You know Thieves' Cant and one other language of your choice, which you choose from the [Language Tables](https://lolindhir.github.io/PnP/rules/glossary/languages).
 Alternatively, you can forgo knowing Thieves' Cant and pick up another language of your choice.

 ### Level 1: Weapon Mastery
-Your training with weapons allows you to use the mastery properties of two kinds of weapons of your choice with which you have proficiency, such as Daggers and Shortbows.
+Your training with weapons allows you to use the mastery properties ([Weapon Overview](https://lolindhir.github.io/PnP/rules/equipment/weapons)) of two kinds of weapons of your choice with which you have proficiency, such as Daggers and Shortbows.
 Whenever you finish a Long Rest, you can change the kinds of weapons you chose.
 For example, you could switch to using the mastery properties of Scimitars and Shortswords.

 ### Level 2: Cunning Action